AngleProtocol/angle-docs/resources/user-guides/ha-positions.md

 1. To close a position, click on the `Close` button of the positions you would like to close.
 2. Your position opening and current prices, as well as the total cash out amount are displayed.
 3. Click on the `Close` button to confirm the transaction and receive the cash out amount (margin ± PnL).

+{% hint style="info" %} Upon closing a position, there is also an expert mode to protect for important slippage in price or in fees.
+{% endhint %}